ClickCease

 The state of Nevada recognizes several grounds for annulment:

-- Lack of Consent: If one or both parties were unable to consent to the marriage due to mental incapacity, intoxication, or other factors, the marriage may be annulled.
+• Lack of Consent: If one or both parties could not consent to the marriage due to mental incapacity, intoxication, or other factors, the court may annul the marriage.

 Proving Grounds in Court